 Designed to provide travelers with a quick way to pass through Calgary, Highway 201 (more commonly referred to as the Calgary Ring Road) is one of the two Ring Roads currently under construction in the Province of Alberta.
 Construction has already begun on the northwest and northeast sections, with construction on the southwest portion scheduled to begin in spring of 2010.
-The City's goal is to finish the entire Ring Road by 2015; however, construction on the southwest leg of the road has yet to begin.
-The Province and City are currently in the process of negotiating a deal with the Tsuu T'ina nation to purchase reserve land on which to build the southwest portion.
-The Federal government announced \$100 million in funding as part of the its stimulus package for the southwest portion on May 22, 2009.
+The City's goal is to finish the entire Ring Road by 2015; however, with construction of southwest leg of the road yet to begin, this is highly unlikely.
+Failure to come to an agreement with the Tsuu T'ina nation to purchase reserve land on which to build the southwest portion of the ring road has left the city scrambling to come up with an alternate plan.